-1. T/R delay less than or equal to 35 ms is suitable for use on AMTOR.
-This unit just meets the requirement.
+2. T/R delay less than or equal to 35 ms is suitable for use on AMTOR.

 Transmit Delay Test

 Test Description: The purpose of the Transmit Delay test is to measure the time between PTT closure and 50% RF output.
 It is measured on SSB, modulated with a single tone.